acai777/rockpaperscissors/README.md

 # rockpaperscissors
 This repository contains a simple implementation of grade-school classic “rock paper scissors” game.
+Exercise introduced from The Odin Project.